ssusin270/cmasite/aboutme.md

 #### FHFA: Valuation Modernization Summit 2024
 James moderated a panel featuring experts on appraisal bias.

+#### National Fair Housing Alliance: National Conference 2023
+James participated in a panel on appraisal bias.

 #### [FHFA: Equitable Housing Finance Plans Listening Session 2023](https://www.youtube.com/watch?v=fcNxVebXg4Y)
 FHFA hosted a listening session for stakeholders to provide input into the equitable housing finance plans in 2023 which included opening remarks from James.